aszx87410/huli-blog/source/_posts/en/0ctf-2023-writeup.md

 fs.writeFileSync('exp3.css', payload3, 'utf-8');
 ```

-Then publish the completed file to npm, and there will be a URL on unpkg.
+Then publish the completed file to npm to get a URL on unpkg.

 ### Exploit